bioexcel/2020-10-cp2k_qmmm_intro/session_2/Session2_exercise.md

 This is printed at the end of output.neb for all replicas, and also in ``DAA_NEB-BANDXX.out`` for the individual replicas.

 ```
-$ grep 'Total Energy' output.neb | tail -n 15
+$ grep 'Total Energy' output.neb | tail -n 9
 ```

-As before the energy is given in Hartrees.
+As before the energy is given in Hartrees, but you can convert it into different units.

 If we write the energy profile with respect to the energy of the reactant, the following profile is obtained: